 At this point I was both extremely excited and extremely nervous due to the fact that I had spent the past three weeks trekking from Kolkata to Kathmandu with a vicious chest infection.
 I really was not sure if I’d make the hike, but being the incredibly stubborn person that I am, I was determined to at least try my hardest and if I really could not make it, my insurance would cover a super-cool helicopter back to Kathmandu.
 I felt it was a win-win situation either way.

 Day 2: At 6am we all lugged our Intrepid duffel bags down to a taxi in the guest house pick-up area, threw our bags in the back and clambered on in for the ride to the Kathmandu Domestic Airport.
-To prepare myself for the plane ride to Lukla, reassuringly named “The World’s Most Dangerous Airport”, I had watched every possible YouTube clip of this fight so I felt I was relatively prepared for this seemingly terrifying experience.
+To prepare myself for the plane ride to Lukla, reassuringly named “The World’s Most Dangerous Airport”, I had watched every possible YouTube clip of this flight so I felt I was relatively prepared for this seemingly terrifying experience.
 I was expecting a significant amount of turbulence and was quite prepared to simply close my eyes, block my ears and gently hum Ave Maria the entire flight.
-However, positive and kind reassuring from the wonderful Anne-Marie and Zing gave me the confidence to keep my eyes open, relax and attempt to enjoy the flight.
+However, positive and kind reassurance from the wonderful Anne-Marie and Zing gave me the confidence to keep my eyes open, relax and attempt to enjoy the flight.
 Thankfully for the other 15 passengers there was no humming required.

 It was actually a smooth, turbulence-free flight with the most beautiful scenery I have ever seen.
-Watching from a plane window the sunrise over the Himalayan mountains was such a magical experience, and the landing in Lukla was very fast and actually kind of fun.
+Watching from a plane window the sunrise over the Himalayan mountains was such a magical experience, and the landing in Lukla was fast and actually kind of fun.
 We simply bumped onto the runway, bounced a couple of times and came to an abrupt stop.

 At Lukla we met our trekking assistants, the calm and gentle Nema, the kind and hilarious Anil and the downright hilarious and energetic Phurba, and the five incredible porters who would carry our duffel bags up the mountain for us.
 I soon discovered that our porters were some of the most incredibly strong people I have ever come across, not only do they carry our bags on their backs, but they can also simultaneously sing and dance and climb whilst lugging over 20 kilos.
 At altitude.
 Mind blowing stuff.